shrdaraee/Free-persian-portfolio-template-with-reactJS/README.md

 ## Run

-Enter the following code in the terminal to access the project
+Use the following code in the terminal to access the project

 ```bash
  npm install